equinor/ert/docs/getting_started/configuration/poly_new/guide.rst

 Launch ERT, choose the "Ensemble Smoother" and hit "Run Experiment".

-As simulations run, you'll notice the updated parameters yield results that better align with observations.
+Plot prior and posterior ensembles and notice that the updated parameters yield responses that better align with observations.

-In the "Plotting window", the ``POLY_RES`` plot will now display a yellow background, denoting attached observations Black dots and lines represent observed values and uncertainties, respectively.
+In the "Plotting window", the ``POLY_RES`` plot will now display a yellow background, denoting that observations are available.
-Different iterations can be viewed by selecting "default" and "default_smoother_update."
+Black dots and lines represent observed values and uncertainties, respectively.
+Ensembles can be selected / deselected in the "Plot ensemble" section.

 .. image:: with_observations/plot_obs.png

 Evaluating the Updated Parameters
 *********************************
-Examine the improved estimates for `a`, `b`, and `c`.
+Examine the improved estimates for ``a``, ``b``, and ``c``.
 Though not perfect, they're better than the initial guesses.
-ERT's updating algorithms have reduced uncertainty:

 .. image:: with_observations/coeff_a.png